La Portuaria

 La Portuaria: Argentina's Pioneering Rock Fusion Band

 La Portuaria is a seminal Argentine rock band celebrated for its innovative fusion of rock, jazz, funk, and Latin rhythms.
-Formed in Buenos Aires in 1986, the group achieved significant commercial success and critical acclaim throughout the 1990s, becoming a defining voice of the era's alternative rock scene in Latin America.
+Formed in Buenos Aires in 1986, the group achieved significant commercial success and critical acclaim throughout the 1990s, becoming a defining voice of the era's alternative rock scene in South America.

 Early career